 High Distinction (HD)

 Note: Quiz 4 and Assignment assessment items for PG students slightly vary from those for UG students to address the additional graduate attributes and learning outcomes.

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.

 To enhance understanding of academic integrity, all students are expected to complete the Academic Integrity Module (AIM) at least once during their course of study.
 You can access this module within UCLearn (Canvas) through the 'Academic Integrity and Avoiding Plagiarism' link in the Study Help site.

 Use of Text-Matching Software

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

-A total workload of 150 hours include 12 hours of lectures, 22 hours of tutorials, 24 hours of preview/review time for lectures and tutorials, preparation and attempt time of 5 hours each for the 4 quizzes (total 20 hours), and 60 hours for assignment and 12 hours for preparing for presentations.
+A total workload of 150 hours include 24 hours of lectures, 22 hours of tutorials, 24 hours of preview/review time for lectures and tutorials, a total of 28 hours of preparation and attempt time for 4 quizzes, and 48 hours for assignment and 4 hours for preparing for presentations.
 The stated hours include the time required to attempt/present assessment items.